 Since their birth in 1982, The Mobility Aids Centre has become one of the most comprehensive Mobility Aids suppliers in the East Anglian and Midlands region.
-They provide mobility aids products and services and deal with suppliers from all over the world, whilst boasting clients as diverse as Warwick Davis, Big Brother and Professor Stephen Hawking.
+They provide mobility aids products and services and deal with suppliers from all over the world, whilst boasting clients as diverse as Warwick Davis, Big Brother and the late Professor Stephen Hawking.
 It’s the bespoke service and personal touch that’s the main driving force, differentiating them from the ‘stack them high sell them cheap’ super-retailers.

 Brave were approached by The Mobility Aids Centre in Peterborough in 2014 and asked for help with a new website which offered direct, online selling to their growing number of website visitors.